adamsilver/fdpb/01-Register.md

 ### When to give feedback

-We can either give users feedback instantly—that is as the user types or steps through each field.
-Or we can give users feedback on submission—that is when they press submit or press <kbd>Enter</kbd>.
+We can either give users feedback instantly or when they submit by pressing submit or through implicit submission.
+Implicit submission is when the user presses <kbd>enter</kbd> while focus is within a field.
 There are 3 flavours of instant feedback.
-We'll discuss each of those first.
+We'll discuss each of these first.

 #### Inline validation

-The first, ahem, form of instant feedback is inline validation.
+The first type of instant feedback is inline validation.
 This informs users whether what they type is valid as they type.
 The theory is that it’s easier to fix errors as soon as they occur.
 However, there are several problems with this approach.

 For entries that require a certain number of characters, the first keystroke will always constitute an invalid entry.
 This means users will be interrupted causing them to switch mental contexts—entering information and fixing it.

 []()

-We could wait until the user has entered enough characters before showing an error.
+We could wait until the user types enough characters before showing an error.
 But this means the only way in which a user will get feedback is after they have completed the field successfully which is pointless.

-Alternatively, we could provide feedback when the user leaves the field (`onblur`) but this is too late.
+We could provide feedback when the user leaves the field (`onblur`) but this is too late.
 The user has already started to prepare for (and to fill out) the next field.

-Another problem with triggering feedback `onblur` is that many people switch windows or use a password manager to assist in filling out forms.
-But leaving the field will cause an error to show prematurely before the user finishes.
+Another problem with triggering feedback `onblur` is that some users switch windows or use a password manager to help fill out forms.
+But doing so will cause an error to show prematurely before the user finishes.

 []()

 These are just a few of the problems with inline validation.
 The others are documented in Inline Validation is Problematic[^].

-If users find lots of error hard to deal with, then we can minimise this by:
+If users really do find lots of error hard to deal with, then we can minimise this by:

 - Removing unnecessary fields—we've done this already.
 - Ensuring fields have clear guidance—we've done this too.
+- Ensuring errors are presented clearly—we'll do this shortly.
 - Using One Thing Per Page—we'll discuss this in the next chapter.
+- Using Errors-only approach[^errorsonly].

 In any case, designing a ‘perfect’ inline validation experience is nigh on impossible.